FRRouting/frr/doc/user/ripd.rst

 .. index:: {RIP command} {no route `a.b.c.d/m`} {}

 {RIP command} {no route `a.b.c.d/m`} {}
-                                  This command is specific to Frr.
+                                  This command is specific to FRR.
 The `route` command makes a static route only inside RIP.
 This command should be used only by advanced users who are particularly knowledgeable about the RIP protocol.
-In most cases, we recommend creating a static route in Frr and redistributing it in RIP using `redistribute static`.
+In most cases, we recommend creating a static route in FRR and redistributing it in RIP using `redistribute static`.

 .. _Filtering_RIP_Routes: